-Paola Adriázola is a Senior Project Manager at adelphi.
+Paola Adriázola is Senior Advisor at adelphi.
 She brings ten years of international development experience from her work on climate policy, climate and security, and natural resource governance in the Global South.
 Paola firmly believes that to thrive and build resilience, we must advance partnerships and bridges between branches of knowledge and sectors.
 Two core questions at the heart of her work are: How can we build a constructive environment across governance levels to reach policies for resilience?
 And how can government and non-governmental programmes learn from the past to improve future policy design?

 Paola regularly advises international clients on these questions.
 Her work supports the use of assessment methods and evidence-based advice to inform decisions by ministries, the European Commission, international NGOs and others.
 She has conducted several evaluations and authored more than 30 studies analysing different aspects of bilateral and multilateral development measures.